Skip to main content

 Rule 1501:10-1-05 | Additional requirements for the certification of mine forepersons or forepersons of gaseous mines and mine forepersons or forepersons of nongaseous mines.

-(A) A person who applies for a certificate as a mine foreperson or a foreperson of gaseous mines shall meet the requirements of division (B) of section 1561.16 of the Revised Code and shall pay a fee of twenty-five dollars to the chief on the first day of the examination.
-A person who applies for a certificate as a mine foreperson or a foreperson of nongaseous mines shall meet the requirements of division (A) of section 1561.17 of the Revised Code and shall pay a fee of twenty-five dollars to the chief on the first day of the examination.
+(A) A person who applies for a certificate as a mine foreperson or a foreperson of gaseous mines shall comply with division (B) of section 1561.16 of the Revised Code and also pay a fee in an amount determined by the chief on the first day of the examination.
+A person who applies for a certificate as a mine foreperson or a foreperson of nongaseous mines shall comply with division (A) of section 1561.17 of the Revised Code and also pay a fee in an amount determined by the chief on the first day of the examination.

 (B) Retraining of mine foreperson or foreperson.
-A person who has been issued a certificate as a mine foreperson or a foreperson under section 1561.16 or 1561.17 of the Revised Code and who has not worked in an underground coal mine for a period of one or more calendar years shall successfully complete a retraining course that meets the requirements of experienced miner training of 30 C.F.R.
-48.6 before performing the duties of a mine foreperson or foreperson.
-The person shall attend all parts of the retraining course in order to successfully complete it.
+If a person who has been issued a certificate as a mine foreperson or a foreperson under section 1561.16 or 1561.17 of the Revised Code has not worked in an underground coal mine for a period of one or more calendar years, successful completion of a retraining course that meets the requirements of experienced miner training of 30 C.F.R.
+48.6 is necessary before performing the duties of a mine foreperson or foreperson.
+Attendace at all parts of the retraining course is necessary in order to successfully complete it.

 (C) Recertification of mine foreperson or foreperson.
-A person who has been issued a certificate as a mine foreperson or a foreperson under section 1561.16 or 1561.17 of the Revised Code and who has not worked in an underground coal mine for a period of more than two calendar years shall apply for and obtain recertification from the chief pursuant to paragraph (C) of this rule before performing the duties of a mine foreperson or foreperson.
+If a person who has been issued a certificate as a mine foreperson or a foreperson under section 1561.16 or 1561.17 of the Revised Code has not worked in an underground coal mine for a period of more than two calendar years, application for and obtaining recertification from the chief pursuant to paragraph (C) of this rule is necessary before performing the duties of a mine foreperson or foreperson.

-(2) An applicant for recertification shall be examined by the chief in accordance with section 1561.15 of the Revised Code.
-The applicant shall pay a fee of twenty-five dollars to the chief on the first day of the examination.
+(2) An applicant for recertification will be examined by the chief in accordance with section 1561.15 of the Revised Code.
+The applicant will pay a fee in an amount determined by the chief on the first day of the examination.

 (D) Fees collected under this rule are non-refundable.